 - Mailing List: Names of adjacent property owners, as well as those of local, state, and federal government officials were collected and recorded in a database. - Notice of Intent: On May 20, 2019, a notice of intent (NOI) to prepare an EIS for Loop 9, Segment A was published in the Federal Register (Environmental Impact Statement: Dallas and Ellis Counties, Texas, 84 Fed.
 Reg.
-22,928 (May 20,2019)) initiating the formal scoping process for the project in accordance with NEPA. - Stakeholder Meetings: TxDOT held meetings with various stakeholders or local public officials as part of the DEIS process. - Public Scoping Meetings: Two public scoping meetings were held in July 2019. - Agency Coordination: TxDOT held an Agency Scoping Meeting in August 2019. - Public Meetings: Two public meetings were held in February 2020 and two public meetings were held in March 2022. - Community Meetings: Two community meetings were held for the Lindell Estates and Bear Creek Ranch subdivisions in February 2022.

-- Notifications: TxDOT advertised all meetings in local newspapers approximately 30 days prior to the meetings, noting that every reasonable effort would be made to accommodate special communication requirements. - Comment forms: Participants at the public scoping meetings and public meetings were given the opportunity to submit written comments.
-Comment forms were available in English and Spanish. - Project website: TxDOT developed a project website to update the public on the status of the Loop 9 project. www.txdot.gov/loop9.
+22,928 (May 20,2019)) initiating the formal scoping process for the project in accordance with NEPA. - Stakeholder Meetings: TxDOT held meetings with various stakeholders or local public officials as part of the DEIS process. - Public Scoping Meetings: Two public scoping meetings were held in July 2019. - Agency Coordination: TxDOT held an Agency Scoping Meeting in August 2019. - Public Meetings: Two public meetings were held in February 2020 and two public meetings were held in March 2022. - Community Meetings: Two community meetings were held for the Lindell Estates and Bear Creek Ranch subdivisions in February 2022. - Notifications: TxDOT advertised all meetings in local newspapers approximately 30 days prior to the meetings, noting that every reasonable effort would be made to accommodate special communication requirements. - Comment forms: Participants at the public scoping meetings, public meetings, and public hearings were given the opportunity to submit written comments.
+Comment forms were available in English and Spanish. - Project website: TxDOT developed a project website to update the public on the status of the Loop 9 project. www.txdot.gov/loop9. - Public Hearings: Two public hearings were held in December 2022.

-A public hearing is anticipated for late 2022, pending the approval and release of the DEIS.
-The purpose of the public hearing is to communicate to the public the environmental findings and status of the DEIS, the factors considered in the environmental process, a summary of the public input received, and provide an additional opportunity to comment.
+A public hearing was held in December 2022.
+The purpose of the public hearing was to communicate to the public the environmental findings and status of the DEIS, the factors considered in the environmental process, a summary of the public input received, and provide an additional opportunity to comment.
+The Public Hearing Summary Report is included in Appendix O.

-As part of the development process for the proposed Loop 9, Segment A project, local, federal, and state government agencies were consulted prior to and during preparation of the DEIS.
+As part of the development process for the proposed Loop 9, Segment A project, local, federal, and state government agencies were consulted prior to and during preparation of the FEIS.
 Cooperating and Participating agencies are responsible to identify, as early as practicable, any issues of concern regarding the project's potential environmental or socioeconomic effects that could substantially delay or prevent an agency from granting a permit or other approval that is needed for the project.